paynaik14/osiris-infrastructure/docker/team-8.md

 - Docker
 - Python
 - [Python SDK](https://docker-py.readthedocs.io/en/stable/) to handle management and API calls
-- FastAPI for the API framework
+- gRPC for the API framework
 - Loguru for logging
 - Pytest for testing